JoeySoprano420/Corrolex-X/README.md

 License

-Corrolex-X is released under the QSRLC License.
+Corrolex-X is released under the Modified QSRLC License.
 See LICENSE for more details.

 Contributing